 NEVER LEAVE YOUR DOG IN A PARKED CAR

 Not even for a few minutes during the summer.
 If you find your dog collapsed with heat, immediately hose him down, starting with the feet, up the legs, groin and belly.
 Even if he seems okay, TAKE HIM TO THE VET TO PREVENT OR TREAT FOR INTERNAL ORGAN DAMAGE.

-Make this summer a fun time you, your family, and your canine friend.
+Make the summer a fun time for you, your family and your canine friend.

 Courtesy NetPlaces Network, World's First Online Purebred Dog Information